Adamslab/OpenSlider/3D Models/X-Axis/STEP/Readme.md

-STEP files based on request
+STEP files based on request.